azhx/blagoblag/content/drafts/surviving-struts-cve.rst

 like (or any of the Fortune 500's for that matter), but let's imagine they look like what a reasonably savvy startup using AWS has:

-They've got a VPC in us-east-1, and some EC2 instances in it, maybe even in a few different availability zones.
+They've got a VPC in us-east-1, and some EC2 instances in it, perhaps even in a multiple availability zones.
 Each AZ's EC2 instances are in a security group, and the only things with ingress to the SG is an ELB, in HTTP/HTTPS mode and a bastion server.
 EC2 instances have private IPs only, but can access the internet through a NAT gateway.
 The application uses an RDS PostgreSQL database, it has full disk encryption enabled, requires TLS for connections, and is accessibly exclusively via our security groups.

 This is a pretty well put together infrastructure for a startup.
-And if the EC2 instances were running an out of date copy of Struts, it would be game over for our startup.
+And if the EC2 instances were running a vulnerable copy of Struts, it would be game over for our startup.
 Once an attacker had RCE, they'd grab the DB credentials from disk, from an environment variable, or right out of memory if they had to.
 Pump the DB for data, and then ship it off network, they could even upload it to S3